 Cherie has edited numerous publications including Spirit, FNH and Muskrat magazines.
 Her fiction has been anthologized internationally.
 Cherie was named the 2014 Emerging Artist of the Year - Ontario Premier's Award, and was named the first Writer in Residence - Aboriginal Literature for the Toronto Public Library.

-Cherie currently lives in Toronto, Ontario, where she coordinates the annual Indigenous Writers' Gathering and is at work on her next book.
+Cherie currently lives in Toronto, Ontario, where she coordinates the annual Indigenous Writers' Gathering.

 Edited By Kateri Akiwenzie-Damm Co-Published with Huia Publishers, New Zealand.